 The Seattle Japanese Garden at Washington Park Arboretum is one of the most celebrated Japanese gardens outside of Japan.
-It is composed of a formal stroll-through garden at the north end and an informal, naturalistic woodland and mixed forest garden at the south end.
-These are connected by a semi-formal transitional area in the center featuring a lake, a wooden zigzag bridge, and a stone peninsula.
+It features a formal stroll-through garden at the north end and an informal, naturalistic woodland at the south end.
+These are connected by a semi-formal area in the center featuring a lake, wooden zigzag bridge, and stone peninsula.

-Classical influences: The plans for the 3.5-acre public garden were created in the late 1950s by Japanese master designers, Kiyoshi Inoshita and Juki Iida.
-Inoshita and Iida were inspired by classical gardens in their homeland: Possible design influences include the Horai En Garden, Tokyo, built in the Edo Period (1603-1863), as well as the Katsura Imperial Villa, Kyoto, built in the Azuchi-Momoyama Period (1568-1603).
-Seattle’s garden opened to the public in 1960, and has been one of the city’s major attractions ever since.
+Classical influences: Japanese master designers Kiyoshi Inoshita and Juki Iida created the plans for the 3.5-acre public garden in the late 1950s.
+Inoshita and Iida took inspiration from classical gardens in their homeland.
+Possible design influences include the Horai En Garden, Tokyo, built in the Edo Period (1603-1863).
+Seattle’s garden opened to the public in 1960 and has been one of the city’s major attractions ever since.

-Seasonal hours: The Seattle Japanese Garden is open to the public from March to November each year.
-In peak summer season, the garden is open every day; in early spring and fall, it’s usually closed on Mondays.
+Seasonal hours: The Japanese Garden is open to the public from March to November each year.
+In peak summer season, the garden opens every day.
+In early spring and fall, it usually opens Tuesdays through Sundays only.
 Opening hours vary throughout the year.
 Regular admission for adults (ages 18 to 64) is $6.

 Special events: The garden hosts a wonderful series of special events through the season, including Children’s Day, the Tanabata Festival, and Moon Viewing.

-For general information about garden admission rates, season schedules, special events, and facilities, visit the Seattle Japanese Garden website or call 206-684-4725.
+For general information about admission, schedules, and special events, visit the Seattle Japanese Garden website or call 206-684-4725.

 Foundation’s Role in Garden History